Preetim/cash/README.md

 There are 2 ways you can run this code;
 1. Docker:
-You need to install docker and run this command in your project folder.
+You need to install docker and run this command `docker build .`

-    - `cd cash`
-    - `run docker build ../cash`

 2. Using your local setup:
 [Install go](https://golang.org/doc/install),